iagrawal23/python-initials/README.md

 # python-initials
-some interesting programs that i made while learning python
+Some interesting programs that i made while learning python stay tuned for more such intresting programs